 - Spectrum cancellation fees — While the company has no-term agreements that don’t include Spectrum cancellation fees, you’ll still be responsible for paying the entire month’s bill, even if you cancel on day one of your billing cycle.
 Previously, Spectrum would send off a prorated final bill, but the company announced they would stop prorated bills effective June 23, 2019.

-- Setup and installation fees — Most Spectrum internet plans come with a one-time $49.99 standard installation fee; however, the Gig installation fee is $199.99.
-Non-gig plans can opt to self install for $9.99.
+- Setup and installation fees — Spectrum internet plans come with a one-time $49.99 professional installation fee or you can opt to self-install for $19.99.

 Verizon Fios internet fees and costs

-- Data limit and usage fees — Verizon Fios internet plans have no data caps or data overage fees.
+- Data limit and usage fees — Verizon Fios internet plans include the price of equipment at no extra cost.

 - Late payment fees — Verizon states in their internet user terms of service that they may charge a late fee on unpaid balances if they don’t receive the full payment by the due date.
 The late fee could be a charge of 1.5% of the unpaid balance per month or $9/mo.